 Other symptoms that can occur with this disease:

-An examination shows a fast irregular heartbeat, usually of 100 to 130 beats per minute.
+A physical exam shows a fast irregular heartbeat of over 100 beats per minute.
 Blood pressure is normal or low.
 There may be signs of poor circulation.

 Tests to diagnose MAT include:

 Heart monitors are used to record the rapid heartbeat.
 These include: